Gangrel: Independent circuit (2001–present)

 On June 6, 2014, at House of Hardcore 4, Gangrel teamed with Joe Caldo and Hurricane Helms to defeat Vik Dalishus, Bill Carr, and Cerebus in a six-man tag team match.
 On June 7, at House of Hardcore 5 Gangrel teamed with Cerebus and Fungus to defeat Vik Dalishus, Dan Barry and Bill Carr in a six-man tag team match.
 On June 14, at House of Hardcore 6, Gangrel teamed with Matt Striker to face Rikishi and X-Pac in a losing effort.

 In 2013 and 2014 Gangrel appeared with the West Coast Wrestling Connection based in Portland and Salem, Oregon.
 In 2015, Gangrel appeared for Big Time Wrestling events in Vermont, Maine, and Virginia.
 He also was a featured competitor for the Las Vegas-based Paragon Pro Wrestling.

 On July 18, 2015, in Kitchener, Ontario, Gangrel won the Pure Wrestling Association Ontario championship, defeating EZE Eric Cairnie.
 He lost the championship the next day to "Reckless" Ryan Swift.

 On February 14, 2016, Gangrel appeared for Professional Wrestling Live in Solihull, West Midlands, UK at Kingshurst Labour Club and became the PWL Heavyweight Champion.
 Gangrel successfully defended this title on two occasions, but was defeated by local wrestler Johnny Thunder on February 25, 2016.
 After initially defeating Thunder, a sneak attack enabled Thunder to cash in a guaranteed title match contract he held from a previous Money in the Bank match win.

 Gangrel appeared at Over the Top Wrestling's Eighth Year Anniversary show at The Hangar in Wolverhampton, England on October 28, 2022, where he defeated Mad Kurt.

-Sporadic WWE appearances (2004, 2007)
+Sporadic WWE appearances (2004-2007)

 Gangrel reunited with former Ministry of Darkness member Viscera in 2004, returning as a hired goon of John "Bradshaw" Layfield during a feud with The Undertaker.
 They were defeated by The Undertaker on the September 23 episode of SmackDown.
+Heath was rehired in June 2005 but was sent to developmental on Ohio Valley Wrestling before being fired two months later.
+He returned to WWE in 2006 and assigned to their ECW roster to team up with Kevin Thorn.
+After management was unhappy with Heath's shape, they immediately moved him to their Deep South Wrestling developmental program before even debuting.
+After wrestling 12 matches in his real name, he was fired on January 18, 2007.
 On the 15th Anniversary of RAW special on December 10, 2007, Gangrel participated in a 15-man battle royal, but was eliminated by Al Snow.